morganjwilliams/autopew/docs/source/usage/gettingstarted.rst

   This page is under construction.
 Feel free to send through suggestions or questions.

-Set up
+Setup
 -------
-To use this software you need in install Python. `Anaconda <https://www.anaconda.com/>`__ is a great way to install python and included popular software for editing and interacting with python script such as `Spyder <https://www.spyder-ide.org/>`__ and `Jupyter <https://jupyter.org/>`__.
+To use this software you need to install Python. `Anaconda <https://www.anaconda.com/>`__ is a great way to install python and includes some software for editing and interacting with Python scripts/Notebooks such as `Spyder <https://www.spyder-ide.org/>`__ and `Jupyter <https://jupyter.org/>`__.

 Installation